 Where Should Long-Term Care Take Place?

 Statistically, most people needing long-term care live with family members.
-This way they can receive the care they need from those they trust and love.
-Some choose to stay in their own home and have a nurse, therapist or home health care aid come to them instead.
-There isn’t one right answer for everyone and each family should do what they feel is best.
+This way, they can receive the care they need from those they trust and love.
+Some choose to stay in their own home and have a nurse, therapist, or home health care aid come to them instead.
+There isn’t one correct answer for everyone, and each family should do what they feel is best.

 Some questions to consider when choosing where to manage long-term care:

-• Where would the family member needing long-term care be the most comfortable, and where do they want to stay?
+- Where would the family member needing long-term care to be the most comfortable, and where do they want to stay?

-• Is it safe for them to stay in their own home (some illnesses may make it unsafe)?
+- Is it safe for them to remain in their own home (some illnesses may make it unsafe)?

 Paying For Long-Term Care

-Perhaps the most stressful part of long-term care is the financial burden it places on the family.
-There are many misconceptions about what public programs help to pay for care and it is good to know the facts upfront.
+Perhaps the most stressful part of long-term care is the financial burden on the family.
+There are many misconceptions about what public programs help pay for care, and it is good toΒ know the factsΒ upfront.

 Medicare

-• Will pay for long-term care IF skilled services or rehabilitative care is required.
-It generally only covers care for a short period of time (100 days or less in a nursing home, or some skilled home health services).
+- Will pay for long-term care IF skilled services or rehabilitative care is required.
+It generally only covers care for a short period (100 days or less in a nursing home or some professional home health services).

-• Is NOT a long-term financial solution as it will only cover services for a short period of time.
+- It is NOT a long-term financial solution as it will only cover services for a short period.

 Medicaid

-• Will cover long-term care services more extensively for those who qualify for programs such as the Older Americans Act or Department of Veterans Affairs.
+- It will cover long-term care services more extensively for those who qualify for programs such as the Older Americans Act or the Department of Veterans Affairs.

 Health Insurance